apollographql/apollo-server/docs/source/integrations/middleware.md

 ## Which package should I use?

-**In most cases, you should get started with the "batteries-included" `apollo-server` package.** Here's a flowchart with recommended guidance:
+**In most cases,** you should get started with the "batteries-included" `apollo-server` package.

+If your project has specific requirements, we recommend choosing a package based on this flowchart:

 ```mermaid
 graph TB;